Patient Acceptance Fact Sheet

 The HSAT policy should clearly define:

-- Only to be used for patients with high pre-test probability of OSA.
+- HSAT should only be used for patients with a high pre-test probability of OSA.

-- Not appropriate for patients under the age of 18.
+- It is not appropriate for patients under the age of 18.

-- Evidence based criteria for exclusion.
-This may include:
+- Evidence based criteria for exclusion, which may include:

-- Limited co-morbidities, such as: moderate to severe pulmonary disease, neuromuscular conditions, congestive heart failure.
-Other sleep disorders such as: central sleep apnea, periodic leg movement disorder (PLMD), circadian rhythm disorder (CRD), narcolepsy, parasomnias.
+- Limited co-morbidities such as moderate to severe pulmonary disease, neuromuscular conditions, congestive heart failure, or other sleep disorders like central sleep apnea, periodic leg movement disorder (PLMD), circadian rhythm disorder (CRD), narcolepsy, and parasomnias.

 Key Things to Keep In Mind